 Simply click on FreeRice.com and a word will be displayed with four possible definitions.

-All you need to do is guess the correct definition and for every word you get right, 10 grains of rice will be donated to the World Food Programme.
-Plus it's also now possible to change the quiz category, including famous paintings, chemistry symbols and more.
+All you need to do is guess the correct definition.
+For every word you get right, 10 grains of rice will be donated to the World Food Programme.
+Plus it's also now possible to change the quiz category to topics including famous paintings, chemistry symbols and more.
 So if your vocab isn't up to scratch but you're a maths whizz, just change the subject to help you donate faster.

-This site is really quite wonderful as you can easily clock up a few thousand grains of rice in 20 minutes - enough to feed a person for several days - depending on how good you are (and how addictive you find it).
+This site is really quite wonderful as you can easily clock up a few thousand grains of rice in 20 minutes - enough to feed a person for several days - depending on how good you are.
 Plus there's no limit to how much rice you can tot up per day.